Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 and you must use an arrow function, and `m` as the variable name.
 The `import` feature was introduced in [TypeScript 2.4](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html).
-If you want to use `import` in your CLI project, you need to be enabled it by using `"module": "exnext"` in the root `tsconfig.json` file and adding `"experimentalImportFactories": true"` to your `angularCompilerOptions`.
+If you want to use `import` in your CLI project, you must enable it by using `"module": "exnext"` in the root `tsconfig.json` file and adding `"experimentalImportFactories": true"` to your `angularCompilerOptions`.